Jonnyauk/Wonderflux/README.md

 last div in a row, This will hopefully not be required with the new responsive grid system in development - *more soon!*

+**If you are using Wonderflux v2 and the responsive grid, you do not need to use wfx_css() - documentation coming soon once I have it complete!**

 ### More advanced development

 The entire grid configuration and all wrapper output can be filtered and